 Many readers know exactly what pho is.
 Articles on pho that you find around the Internet define the dish simply as Vietnamese noodle soup, traditionally made with beef or chicken broth that is flavored with various spices and topped with various herbs.
-But this definition seems far too simplistic because it does not really capture the rich and intense essence of beef in the broth that can only be achieved by simmering marrow-rich beef bones on low heat for at least three hours.
+But this definition seems far too simplistic because it does not really capture the rich and intense essence of beef in the broth that can only be achieved by simmering marrow-rich beef bones on low heat for many hours.
 It does not describe the complex layers of flavor created by the herbs and spices in pho.
-It does not illustrate the many textures created by the chewy rice noodles, the tender beef slices and the crunchy bean sprouts in the soup.
+It does not illustrate the many textures created by the square rice noodles, the tender beef slices and the crunchy bean sprouts in the soup.

-At the very least, the description “noodle soup” may be a misnomer.
+At the very least, the description "noodle soup" may be a misnomer.
 Soup implies that the dish is a side dish, but in fact pho itself is the main course.
 Pho is a noodle dish, and not a soup dish.
-So if you catch the phrase “noodle soup” somewhere on this side then it’s only because I let my guard down for a moment there.
-Pho should be called “Vietnamese noodle” or “soup noodle” because it is a noodle dish.
+So if you catch the phrase "noodle soup" somewhere on this site then it's only because I let my guard down for a moment there.
+Pho should be called "Vietnamese noodle" or "soup noodle" because it is a noodle dish.

 You cannot expect two bowls of pho made in two separate kitchens to ever taste the same.
 There are many recipes of pho existing out there, with each recipe somewhat different from each other.
 But those are only the published ones.
-There are countless others that are closely held by professional chefs running popular pho restaurants, and we’ll never know what they are.
+There are countless others that are closely held by professional chefs running popular pho restaurants, and we'll never know what they are.
 So techniques in cooking and preparing pho vary from chef to chef.
 Variations can also depend on what type of pho is being prepared.
-For instance, pho bac, which is pho from the northern regions of Vietnam, is made quite differently from how pho is prepared in southern Vietnam.
+For instance, pho bac, which is pho from the northern regions of Vietnam, is made quite differently from how pho is prepared and served in southern Vietnam.

 The history of pho stretches only a hundred years back in Vietnam's recent past.
 But just as those hundred years have shaped Vietnam into the country it is today, so do those hundred years have shaped the way pho has become.
 Three events in Vietnamese history have marked the history of pho.
 They are